 For all rehabilitation services, a licensed therapy provider, under the direction of a Physician (when required by state law), must perform the services.
 Benefits under this section include rehabilitation services provided in a Physician's office or on an outpatient basis at a Hospital or Alternate Facility.
 Rehabilitative services provided in a Covered Person's home by a Home Health Agency are provided as described under Home Health Care.
-Rehabilitative services provided in a Covered Person's home other than by a Home Health Agency are provided as described under than by a Home Health Agency are provided as described under than by a Home Health Agency are provided as described under this section.
+Rehabilitative services provided in a Covered Person's home other than by a Home Health Agency are provided as described under this section.

-Benefits can be denied or shortened for Covered Persons who are not progressing in goaldirected rehabilitation services or if rehabilitation goals have previously been met.
+Benefits can be denied or shortened for Covered Persons who are not progressing in goal-directed rehabilitation services or if rehabilitation goals have previously been met.
 Benefits under this section are not available for maintenance/preventive treatment.